 - 1-1/2 pounds sweet potatoes (about 2 medium), peeled and cut into 1-inch cubes

 - 1 tablespoon half-and-half cream

 - 1/4 teaspoon kosher salt

 - 4 pork rib chops (1 inch thick and 8 ounces each)

 - 1 teaspoon coarsely ground pepper

-- For sauce, place first five ingredients in a small saucepan; bring to a boil over medium-high heat.
+- For sauce, combine first five ingredients in a small saucepan; bring to a boil over medium-high heat.
 Reduce heat; simmer, uncovered, until liquid is reduced by half, 8-10 minutes.
 Remove from heat; keep warm.

-- Place sweet potatoes and water to cover in a large saucepan; bring to a boil.
+- Place sweet potatoes and enough water to cover in a large saucepan; bring to a boil.
 Reduce heat; cook, uncovered, until potatoes are tender, 10-15 minutes.
 Drain; return to pan.
 Mash potatoes until smooth, adding butter, brown sugar, cream, salt and cinnamon.
 Cover; keep warm.

 - Meanwhile, preheat grill or broiler.
 Sprinkle pork chops with salt and pepper.
 Grill, covered, over medium heat or broil 4 in. from heat on a broiler pan until a thermometer reads 145°, 4-6 minutes per side.
 Remove from heat; let stand, covered, 5 minutes.
 Serve over sweet potatoes; top with sauce.
-Yield: 4 servings.